Barry2904/Barry2904/README.md

 - 👯 I’m looking to collaborate on **ML Projects**

+- 👨‍💻 All of my projects are available at [bharathjr.me](bharathjr.me)

 - 💬 Ask me about **Python**

 - 📫 How to reach me **bharathjramalingam@gmail.com**